Day Two of Landen Has Hydro-Logic!

 After I have used the above procedure to introduce each of the eight words, I will then locate them in the text of the classroom chant I prepared on chart paper and draw a picture near the vocabulary word giving a visual representation of that word.
 I will ask my students to do the same on their copies.

 I am using a different procedure for these words because they are "concept laden" words and I want to be especially mindful of that.
 I want my students to have additional opportunities to practice them, so we will be reciting the chant, and I will be pointing to the visuals multiple times in the coming weeks.
 Our classroom chart looks like this.
 A completed student copy looks like this.
+Here is an example of a class doing a different Bugaloo Chant so you can get an idea of the rhythm.

 I post the following discussion questions on a piece of chart paper and post it on the whiteboard.
 Then, I ask my students to turn to the next clean page in their Science Notebooks, and divide the page into 4 sections.
 I tell them to "use the question in the answer" and write one answer at the top of each each box, leaving the bottom of the box for revisions after our discussion.
 They have their systems at their team as a visual reference.